Tuition and finance questions:

 The NCA exams are not based on nationality of the student, but instead on where the student obtained his or her law degree.
 That also determines the number of exams that need to be written.
 In order to practise law in Canada, students currently are required to successfully complete five exams and a legal writing and research course to have their UK law degree from Sussex accredited in Canada.

 Articling is a separate process from the law degree from Sussex and the BA or BSc from Laurier.
 Anyone who wants to practise law will need to complete the articling and bar admissions process for the province in which the student wants to work.
 Articling is similar to an internship and provides real-world experience for law students.
-For information on the process in Ontario, please see the Law Society of Upper Canada website.
+For information on the process in Ontario, please see the Law Society of Ontario website.

 Applications for articling positions in Ontario typically happen a year in advance, so students in this program will apply in the summer between finishing at Sussex and their last year at Laurier.
 You are be able to complete the NCA requirements and your final year at Laurier before starting your articling position.